mobilebarn/UNIFIED_COMMERCE/ISSUES_RESOLVED.md

-# UNIFIED COMMERCE - ISSUES RESOLVED
+# RETAIL OS - ISSUES RESOLVED

 ## 📅 Date: September 6, 2025

 ## 🎯 Summary

-This document summarizes all the issues we've identified and resolved during the Unified Commerce platform development, as well as the current issues we're working on.
+This document summarizes all the issues we've identified and resolved during the Retail OS platform development, as well as the current issues we're working on.

 ## ✅ Issues Resolved